AnetaKopacz/AnetaKopacz/README.md

-# From talent to data 👋
+# Building a New Perspective Through Data

 Curious by nature, with a passion for technology, a growing interest in data, and a knack for figuring things out.
 I enjoy learning new skills, exploring unfamiliar areas, and seeing where curiosity takes me.